fffffreedom/k8s/rc-rs-deployment.md

 A ReplicationController will never terminate on its own, but it isn’t expected to be as long-lived as services.
 Services may be composed of pods controlled by multiple ReplicationControllers, and it is expected that many ReplicationControllers may be created and destroyed over the lifetime of a service.

 ## Writing programs for Replication
+ReplicationController适合用来创建stateless servers, but ReplicationControllers can also be used to maintain availability of master-elected, sharded, and worker-pool applications.
+Such applications should use dynamic work assignment mechanisms, such as the RabbitMQ work queues, as opposed to static/one-time customization of the configuration of each pod,

 ## Responsibilities of the ReplicationController
+The ReplicationController simply ensures that the desired number of pods matches its label selector and are operational.
+其它功能会有其它controller来完成！

 # Deployments